tracespace/gerber-to-svg/packages/pcb-stackup-core/README.md

 ### integration testing

-The integration tests run the example code on a variety of gerber files to ensure proper interfacing with `gerber-to-svg` and proper rendering of different stackups.
+The integration tests run the example code on a variety of gerber files to ensure proper interfacing with gerber-to-svg and proper rendering of different stackups.

 1. `$ npm run test:integration`
 2. Open http://localhost:8001 in a browser

 ### browser testing

-Browser tests are run with [Zuul](https://github.com/defunctzombie/zuul) and [Sauce Labs](https://saucelabs.com/opensauce/).
+Browser tests are run with [Zuul](https://github.com/defunctzombie/zuul) and [Sauce Labs](https://saucelabs.com/opensauce/) on the latest two versions of Chrome, Firefox, Safari, and Internet Explorer, as well as the latest version of Edge.

 * `$ npm run test:browser` - run the unit tests in a local browser
 * `$ npm run test:sauce` - run the units tests in several browsers using Open Sauce (Sauce Labs account and local [.zuulrc](https://github.com/defunctzombie/zuul/wiki/Zuulrc) required)